 For learning parts:

 Summertown Choral Society subscribes to the John Fletcher music website, which provides rehearsal files in a variety of formats to help singers learn their parts.
 New SCS members are automatically registered for the site and then receive an automated invitation to join it.
 You use your email address as your username and then set your own password.
 We now have our own page on the site, so once you have logged in, you type ‘summertown’ in the search box on the right, click on the ‘Summertown Choral Society’ banner that then appears on the left and our page will open up with all the music needed for our next concert listed.
 If you forget your password, you can reset it.
-If you encounter problems, or if you previously opted out and would now like to use the site, please contact our Membership Secretary, Jackie Weaver, at email@example.com.
+If you encounter problems, or if you previously opted out and would now like to use the site, please contact our Membership Secretary, Diana Chandler, at firstname.lastname@example.org.

 The John Fletcher site allows you to single out your voice part (just the notes, but not the words), as well as to hear all voice parts together.
 It has the advantage of having together in one place all the music we will be singing at a concert, whereas other sites may not cover less well-known pieces.

 Other rehearsal aids available free on the Internet will have only major works on them:

 Choralia (for example, Brahms’ Requiem).
 Like CyberBass, you can hear your own voice part or hear all parts together.
 You can also slow the music down and speed it up.
 But it also offers a number of other features: you hear the words sung (albeit in a synthesized voice); you can hear your voice part with a metronome in the background; you can increase and decrease the volume of your voice part against the other parts; and you can move your voice part from right to left (presumably for use with earphones).